thinkshout/thinkshout/_case_studies/anitab.md

       Jeanne Hultquist, Chief Marketing officer and project lead at AnitaB.org said it had to have a “stickiness” to it.
 So we set out to conduct [user research](https://thinkshout.com/blog/2018/07/user-research/) to learn exactly what it was women technologists needed to be successful.

-  - section-color: black-bg
-    section-title: Who Are Our Users
+  - section-title: Who Are Our Users
     section-description: |
       In an onsite session with the AnitaB team, a lot of ideas came out for what a networking platform would contain: